Cerebellum-Network/cluster-apps/apps/developer-console/developer_console_topup.md

 ---

 ## **Objective** 🎯
-The primary objective of this initiative is to enhance the Developer Console UI by enabling users to directly top up their DDC wallets using fiat currencies like USD or cryptocurrencies such as USDC/USDT on EVM-based networks.
-This improvement aims to streamline the onboarding process and reduce dependency on external services for acquiring CERE tokens.
+The goal of this initiative is to improve the **Developer Console UI** by enabling users to directly top up their **DDC wallets** using fiat currencies (e.g., 💵 USD) or cryptocurrencies like **USDC/USDT** on EVM-based networks.
+This feature aims to:
+- ✅ Simplify the onboarding process for developers.
+- ✅ Reduce reliance on external services for acquiring CERE tokens.

+**Budget:**
+Up to 2.000 USDT

 ---